BethanyG/python-lab/labs/lab1.md

 # Challenge

+Draw a picture of something using lines and circles.

+**Raise your hand and show me when you're done.**

+# Functions

+# Challenge

 * Download `lab1.py` from `labs` folder.
 * In IDLE, go to `File > Open` and open `lab1.py`.
 A new window will appear.
 * In this window, go to `Run > Run Module`.